-You can't control the outcome of the game, you can only control the effort you put in.
+You can't control the outcome of the game but, you can control the effort you put in.
 Commit to your best fundamentals on everything from the most hanging of hangers to the most difficult situations.
-Using a short, choppy stroke won't sink difficult shots yet this often what we provide when our confidence fails us.
+Using a short, choppy stroke won't sink difficult shots yet this is often what we provide when our confidence fails us.

 3. I will always get up and start over if something distracts me or the shot doesn't feel right.